CCBDA-UPC/Assignments-2025/Lab07.md

 ELK_CLOUD_ID = os.environ.get('ELK_CLOUD_ID')
 ```

-Modify the file `ccbda/__init__.py` including the code below.
+Modify the file `ccbda/__init__.py` file including the code below.
 The class `ElasticsearchHandler` rewrites some of the `logging.handlers.BufferingHandler` python library.
 It opens a session with ELK and uses the ELK index the was configured above.
 The function `emit` sends each log record immediatelly to ELK, while the function `flush` sends all buffered records.
 The buffer size is the value of the parameter `capacity` that can be overriden in the configuration.
 It is possible to avoid rewritting `emit` to wait until the buffer is full and the `flush` function is invoked.

 ```python
 class ElasticsearchHandler(logging.handlers.BufferingHandler):